On the heapability of finite partial orders: Preliminaries

-The {\it $k$-width of poset $Q$}, denoted by $k$-wd(Q), was defined in \cite{istrate2016heapability} as the smallest number of classes in a partition of $Q$ into $k$-ary chains.
-For $k=1$, by Dilworth's theorem, we recover the usual definition of poset width \cite{trotter1995partially}.
-On the other hand, when $\pi\in S_{n}$ is a permutation of $n$ elements, $k$-wd($Q_{\pi}$) particularizes to the parameter whose scaling properties were investigated in \cite{istrate2015heapable}.
+\begin{definition} The {\it $k$-width of poset $Q$}, denoted by $k$-wd(Q), was defined in \cite{istrate2016heapability} as the smallest number of classes in a partition of $Q$ into $k$-ary chains.
+For $k=1$, by Dilworth's theorem, we recover the usual definition of poset width (\cite{trotter1995partially}). \end{definition}

+\begin{observation} In the previous definition we partition a \emph{set} into $k$-ary chains.
+On the other hand in the problem studied in \cite{istrate2015heapable} we partition a permutation (i.e. \emph{sequence} of elements) into $k$-heapable subsets.